A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Fractionation decision

 \subsubsection{CRT dose-response model}

 Steel and Peckham introduced the \emph{isobologram} analysis to study the interaction between chemotherapeutic agents and radiation \citep{steel1979b,Steel1979}.
 More specifically, an isobologram is generated by plotting different drug and radiation dose levels that lead to an identical cytotoxic effect, which are called \emph{isoeffect} curves.
-Two isoeffect curves assuming two different modes of interaction between the drug and radiation are generated.
+Two isoeffect curves corresponding to two different modes of interaction between the drug and radiation are generated.
 These curves form the-so-called \emph{envelope of additivity}.
 Next, the true isoeffect curve is empirically obtained and contrasted against the envelope.
 Depending on whether this curve lies above, within, or below the envelope, the drug and radiation interaction is classified as sub-additive (antagonistic), additive, or supra-additive (synergistic), respectively.
-Note that the isobologram analysis may be only used to classify the type of interaction between a given chemotherapeutic agent and radiation, and it does not provide an explicit dose-response relationship for concurrent CRT.
+Note that the isobologram analysis may only be used to classify the type of interaction between a given chemotherapeutic agent and radiation, and it does not provide an explicit dose-response relationship for concurrent CRT.
 However, to incorporate the additivity and radio-sensitization mechanisms in the CRT fractionation decision, one needs to employ a quantitative model that associates different drug and radiation dose levels with biological damage.
 One possible approach is to extend the radiation BED model to account for the two mechanisms.
-The earliest extension in the literature is the introduction of the \emph{dose modifying factor} (DMF), also known as the \emph{dose enhancement ratio} (SER), to account for the additional biological damage caused by the chemotherapeutic agent.
+The earliest extension in the literature is the introduction of the \emph{dose modifying factor} (DMF), also known as the \emph{sensitizer enhancement ratio} (SER), to account for the additional biological damage caused by the chemotherapeutic agent.
 It is defined as the ratio of radiation doses with and without the chemotherapeutic agent that lead to the same biological effect \citep{wigg2001}.
-However, the DMF does not distinguish between additivity and radio-sensitization mechanisms and does not take the drug concentration level into consideration.
-Other studies used an extended BED model that only accommodates the additivity mechanism \citep{Jones2005,Vogelius2011a,Vogelius2011b}.
+However, the DMF does not distinguish between additivity and radio-sensitization mechanisms and does not consider the drug's concentration.
+Other studies have used an extended BED model that only accommodates the additivity mechanism \citep{Jones2005,Vogelius2011a,Vogelius2011b}.
 In particular, they introduce the notion of \emph{chemotherapy-equivalent radiation dose} (CERD), which is an additional radiation BED measured in fractional doses of 2 Gy, to account for the cytotoxic activity of the drug.
 Although CERD may account for the additivity mechanism, it is intrinsically incapable of modeling the radio-sensitization effect.
-We next describe a new extended BED model motivated by in-vitro studies to circumvent the issues specified with prior extensions.